jeffcarbine/materia/README.md

 - `child` accepts a single object to render as the element's sole child
 - `class` in lieu of className, for simplicity - however `className` does still work
 - `if` conditionally renders an element
+- `binding` the data value to bind the attribute to

 ```js
 const showElement = false;